jdpellet/rillgen2d/README.md

 [Source Code v0.1 tar.gz](https://github.com/tyson-swetnam/rillgen2d/archive/refs/tags/0.1.tar.gz)

-Unpack the Zip or Tar file and put them somewhere you can find them from the command prompt or terminal.
+Next, unpack the Zip or Tar file and put them somewhere you can find them from the command prompt or terminal.

 #### Example install for Linux and Mac OS X

-We have provided a `environment.yml` file which can be used with [Conda](https://docs.conda.io/en/latest/) to install the stack.
+We have provided two `environment.yml` files which can be used with [Conda](https://docs.conda.io/en/latest/) to install the stack on Linux and Mac OS X, or Windows10.

-Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (recommended) or full [Anaconda](https://www.anaconda.com/products/individual) prior to running the scripts below.
+Make sure to add `conda` to your PATH environmental variables.

 Open a Terminal: